LinkPhoenix/THP_Installfest/README.md

 ### To-do features

+#### Important

 - ☑ Do not launch if the user is not on Linux
 - ☑ Beautiful menu
 - ☑ Print all command
 - ☑ Header
 - ☑ Footer
+- ☑ Ask which IDE you want (Atom, VsCode, Sublime...)
 - ☑ Install Visual Code
-- ☑ Install Extension of Visual Code
+- ☑ Visual code : Install extensions for Ruby environnement
-- ◻ Message when you exit
 - ◻ Install All
-- ◻ Check if all is ok
+- ◻ Check if all is ok (RVM, Ruby, Rails, Gems, BDD)
-- ◻ Repair
+- ◻ Repair each Installation
 - ☑ Better Warning
-- ◻ Logs
 - ☑ Install Oh My ZSH
-- ☑ Ask which IDE you want (Atom, VsCode, Sublime...)
-- ☑ Choice for install Git
-- ☑ Install VIM
+- ◻ Oh My ZSH : Enable Plugins for Ruby environnement
 - ☑ More information about THP
-- ◻ Checking for existing SSH keys
 - ◻ Install TERMINATOR
-- ◻ Config Alias and/or config Plugins OH MY ZSH
-- ◻ Send notify-send at start
 - ◻ Full reinstall all
+- ◻ Full uninstall Ruby 6.0 (Fix error for rails new)

+#### Others
+- ◻ Message when you exit
+- ◻ Logs
+- ☑ Send notify-send at start
+- ☑ Install Git
+- ◻ GIT : Global Configuration
+- ◻ GIT : Checking for existing SSH keys
+- ☑ Install VIM
+- ◻ VIM : customization .vimrc

 ## Donate